uzkent/EfficientObjectDetection/README.md

 ### Training Object Detectors
 We train two different detectors: (1) **Fine level** object detector and (2) **Coarse level** object detector.
 To parameterize the detectors, we use the YOLO-v3 network, however, you can use a detector of your choice.
 We use [this repository](https://github.com/eriklindernoren/PyTorch-YOLOv3) to train the fine and coarse level detectors.
-In the paper, we use 320x320px and 64x64px images to train the fine and coarse level detectors.
-The coarse images represented with 64x64 px is the downsampled version of the high resolution images represented with 320x320 px.
+In the paper, we use **320x320**px and **64x64**px images to train the fine and coarse level detectors.
+The coarse images represented with **64x64**px is the downsampled version of the high resolution images represented with 320x320 px.
 Each image ideally should represent a window of the large images that we process for object detection.

 ### Testing Object Detectors
 Once we train the object detectors, we run them on the training and testing images for the Policy Network. **The large training images for the Policy Network should be different than the training images for the object detectors since the object detectors perform much better on the seen images**.
 Next, we run the coarse and fine level detectors on the windows from the large images and save the unnormalized bounding boxes into a numpy array as